blankworker1/AA/README.md

 Chapter 1 The Prompt as Genesis
 Chapter 2 Code, Connection, and Decoding
-Chapter 3 The Artist as Obsolete (When the Art Works) Chapter 4 The New Humility: A School Without Signatures Chapter 5 Resonance Across Cultures and Souls
+Chapter 3 The Artist as Obsolete (When the Art Works) Chapter 4 The New Humility: Art Without Signatures Chapter 5 Resonance Across Cultures and Souls
 Chapter 6 The Superpower Loop
 Chapter 7 Collective Ownership and Public Meaning